Omega 3 is what is called an essential fatty acid meaning the body needs it but can’t make it naturally, so must to take it in through food.

-- Most coat and skin conditions, whatever their cause, involve inflammation of the skin so reducing that inflammation helps alleviate the symptoms.
+Most coat and skin conditions, whatever their cause, involve inflammation of the skin, so reducing that inflammation helps alleviate the symptoms for your dog.

-- Omega-3 is also highly concentrated in the brain and appears to be important for brain function, memory and behaviour.
+Omega 3 is also highly concentrated in the brain and appears to be important for brain function, memory and behaviour in dogs.

 You also need to consider the ratio of Omega 6 to Omega 3.
 We need both Omega 6 and Omega 3 but in the correct proportions.
 To put it, in not particularly scientific terms, the Omega 6 excites the system and Omega 3 calms it back down – so we need the right balance.